rstudio/renv/tests/testthat/_snaps/status.md

       status()
     Output
       This project does not appear to be using renv.
-      Use renv::init() to initialize this project.
+      Use renv::init() to initialize the project.

 ---